afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 # Introduction

-This protocol specifies a simple mechanism for sending media (video and audio) over MOQT for both live-streaming and VC style use cases.
+This protocol specifies a simple mechanism for sending media (video and audio) over MOQT for both live-streaming and VC use cases.
 The protocol is flexible in order to support this range of use cases.

-The following parameters can be updated in the middle of a the track (ex: frame rate, resolution, codec, etc)
+Media parameters can be updated in the middle of a the track (ex: frame rate, resolution, codec, etc)

-The protocol defines a low overhead packager (not LoC [loc], and is extensible to other formats such as FMP4.
+The protocol defines a low overhead packaging format optimized for WebCodecs called WCP that is extensible to other formats such as FMP4.
+This is not LoC [LOC], but will eventually be merged with that specification.

 # Protocol Operation